What does it mean to be a Learning Technologist?

-E-learning is a hugely dynamic and exciting sector to work in.
-We have seen the industry evolve and with it so too have the roles which we recruit for.
+Digital Learning is a hugely dynamic and exciting sector to work in.
+We have seen the industry evolve and with it the roles which we recruit for.
 In this blog we look at the role of a Learning Technologist and what it involves.